shorebirdtech/shorebird/TRUSTED_TESTERS.md

 and will be shipping your regular updates during the program, responding to your feedback.

-Our guiding principle in creating v1 is "first, do no harm".
+Our guiding principle in creating v1 has been "first, do no harm".
 It should be the case that using Shorebird is never worse than not using Shorebird.
-We've worked hard to find and remove breaking bugs.
+We've worked hard to find and remove breaking bugs, but I'm sure we've missed some.

 It is still possible using Shorebird may break your app in the wild.
 Thankfully this is no worse than any other change to your app, and you can always push a new version via the store should Shorebird break users in the wild.

 ## What works today
 You can build and deploy new (release) versions of your app to all Android arm64